sherlock-audit/2023-02-fair-funding-judging/README.md

 Source: https://github.com/sherlock-audit/2023-02-fair-funding-judging/issues/39

 ## Found by
-ck, Bahurum, carrot, 0xhacksmithh, 0xlmanini, HonorLt, 7siech, ABA, rvierdiiev, XKET, seyni
+XKET, Bahurum, HonorLt, ABA, seyni, 0xlmanini, carrot, ck, 7siech, 0xhacksmithh, rvierdiiev

 ## Summary
 The starting timestamp set or still unset by the owner through the `start_auction` function can be bypassed by calling `settle`, which sends the first token to the fallback and then starts the auction for subsequent tokenIds.